-Note: All the following digital circuits are to be designed and implemented using Cadence/ Mentor Graphics/ Synopsys/ equivalent CAD Tools GOKARAJU RANGARAJU INSTITUTE OF ENGINEERING AND TECHNOLOGY RESEARCH METHODOLOGY AND IPR
+Note: All the following digital circuits are to be designed and implemented using Cadence/ Mentor Graphics/ Synopsys/ equivalent CAD Tools

-1.To familiarize students with the different aspects of research.
+RESEARCH METHODOLOGY AND IPR

-- 2.To provide an idea of good scientific writing and proper presentation skills. - 3.
+- 1. To familiarize students with the different aspects of research. - 2.
+To provide an idea of good scientific writing and proper presentation skills. - 3.
 To provide an understanding of philosophical questions behind scientific research. - 4.
-To provide a brief background on the historical legacy of science. - 5.To provide an insight of the nature of Intellectual Property and new developments in IPR.
+To provide a brief background on the historical legacy of science. - 5.
+To Provide an insight of nature of Intellectual Property and new developments in IPR.